singerla/automizer-data/src/parser/README.md

 ``zerodashchar = " ";``

-- It is also important that the first subgroup column (mostly named "Total") is filled with non-empty cells "above", when there is more than a single level of header rows (e.g. B7-B8 in [test-data.xlsx](https://github.com/singerla/automizer-data/blob/main/__test__/data/test-data.xlsx/)).
+- It is also important that the first subgroup column (commonly named "Total") is filled with non-empty cells "above", when there is more than a single level of header rows (e.g. B7-B8 in [test-data.xlsx](https://github.com/singerla/automizer-data/blob/main/__test__/data/test-data.xlsx/)).
 This can be done by setting a blank as `title`:
 ```
 groups k0 =